OdooBulgaria/pls/README.md

 -  To ensure this there is a not null constraint on related user for employees if the user is project manager or circle head
 - Do not delete the default property created by this module for setting the default timings for project manager
 - Make sure that there is one employee made for the admin user too otherwise there will lot places where the admin will not be able to override
+- Set the attendance cron job timer.
+During the installation set randomly
+- To take project attendance or use attendance functionality it's state should be 'wip'

 ## To set up the users and accesses